Jok3r182/Cisco-VPN-Connect-Script/README.md

 # Cisco VPN connect script for Elgato Stream Deck (macOS)

-This script allows you to connect to a Cisco VPN directly from your Elgato Stream Deck or just by running it.
+This script allows you to connect to a Cisco VPN directly from your Elgato Stream Deck or just by running it from a terminal.

 ## Prerequisites